Image of a man pumping gas for his car for a blog post discussing mystery shopping mileage.

 $0

-* Based on 2026 IRS mileage rate of $0.725/mile.
-Does not include time costs — use our True Hourly Rate Calculator for that.
+* Based on 2026 IRS rate of $0.725/mile.
+Does not include time costs — use our True Hourly Rate Calculator for the full picture.

 When to Ignore the Math

 Numbers don’t tell the whole story.
-Sometimes a shop past your break-even point is still worth taking.
+Sometimes a shop past your break-even mileage is still worth taking.

 Route Batching